Irish coffee: Variations

 In 1988, the National Standards Authority of Ireland published Irish Standard I.S.
 417: Irish Coffee.
 The standard has been cancelled at least as of 2020.
 (Note: The standard can be obtained from Standards IE.)

 Although whiskey, coffee and cream are the basic ingredients in all Irish coffee, there are variations in preparation: the choice of coffee and the methods used for brewing it differ significantly.
 The use of espresso machines or fully automatic coffee brewers is now typical: the coffee is either a caffè americano (espresso diluted with hot water) or some kind of filter coffee, often made using a coffee capsule.

 In Spain, Irish coffee (café irlandés) is sometimes served with a bottom layer of whiskey, a separate coffee layer, and a layer of cream on top; special devices are sold for making it.

 Some bars in Southeast Asia serve a cocktail of iced coffee and whiskey, sometimes without cream, under the name "Irish coffee".
+Ethan Ha's Bar in Hanoi has popularized this variation in the region.

 Many drinks of hot coffee with a distilled spirit, and cream floated on top—liqueur coffees—are given names derived from Irish coffee, although the names are not standardised.
 Irish cream coffee (also known as Baileys coffee) can be considered a variant of Irish coffee, but involves the use of Irish cream as a "pre-mixed" substitute for the whisky, cream and sugar.
 Jamaican coffee would be expected to be made with rum; Highland coffee, also called Gaelic coffee, with Scotch whisky; Russian coffee with vodka; and Mexican coffee with tequila.

+A craft cocktail bar in New York City known for their Irish coffee, The Dead Rabbit, has made variants by combining said cocktail with a martini and brandy Alexander, along with making a frozen variety.